 This week the West Coast Chamber co-signed a letter sent on behalf of businesses throughout Michigan to Governor Whitmer, Senate Majority Leader Shirkey, and Speaker Chatfield.
 The letter offers numerous Chambers’ collective input to ensure that local businesses can continue to operate safely.

 As the key advocate for businesses in our community, the West Coast Chamber felt strongly about participating in this initiative.

 “We appreciate the strong partnership we have had with the Ottawa County Health Department throughout the pandemic and the many resources they have made available to us and our members.
-We want to continue to do everything we possibly can to help our local businesses both survive and thrive.” -- Chamber President, Jane Clark.
+We want to continue to do everything we possibly can to help our local businesses both survive and thrive.” -- Chamber President and CEO, Jane Clark.